rubyreferences/rubyref/advanced/extensions.md

                                             ; captured as a ruby array
     num-of-trailing-mandatory-args := DIGIT ; The number of trailing ; mandatory arguments
-    sym-for-option-hash-arg        := ":"   ; Indicates that an option
+    sym-for-keyword-arg            := ":"   ; Indicates that keyword
+                                            ; argument captured as a hash.
+                                            ; If keyword arguments are not
+                                            ; provided, returns nil.
+                                            ;
+                                            ; Currently, will also consider
+                                            ; final argument as keywords if
-                                            ; hash is captured if the last ; argument is a hash or can be ; converted to a hash with
+                                            ; it is a hash or can be ; converted to a hash with
                                             ; #to_hash.
 When the last
                                             ; argument is nil, it is